Majjhima Nikāya 104

 Idhānanda, bhikkhu kodhano hoti upanāhī.

-Firstly, a mendicant is irritable and hostile.
+Firstly, a mendicant is irritable and acrimonious.

 Yo so, ānanda, bhikkhu kodhano hoti upanāhī so sattharipi agāravo viharati appatisso, dhammepi agāravo viharati appatisso, saṅghepi agāravo viharati appatisso, sikkhāyapi na paripūrakārī hoti.